gaplopes/hyper-grasp/instances/README.md

-# Instance File Format
+# Multiobjective Combinatorial Optimization Instances

-This directory contains instances for some of the implemented Multiobjective Combinatorial Optimization Problems.
+This directory contains instances for some of the implemented Multiobjective Combinatorial Optimization Problems, specifically the Multiobjective Knapsack Problem (MOKP) and the Multiobjective Minimum Spanning Tree (MOMST).

+The instances for the Multiobjective Knapsack Problem (MOKP) and Multiobjective Minimum Spanning Tree (MOMST) are provided in separate folders.
+Each instance file contains the problem data in a specific format, which is described below.

 ## Multiobjective Knapsack Problem (MOKP)